shrimplumpia/cse15l-lab-reports/lab-report-3-week-5.md

 And received this output:
 ![](grep_color_ex2.png)
->The pattern I was searching for was "small", so this time all lines within the file 1468-6708-3-1.txt within the biomed directory in technical were printed with "small" being highlighted in red.
+>The pattern I was searching for was "airport."
+In this text, it is especially obvious why grep color is a good command, since the search results returns so many lines.
+It would be difficult to find any context information related to airports without this command.

 <br/><br/>
 <br/><br/>